 PennArts is facilitated by upperclass students who have participated in and are leaders of arts organizations on campus.
 In addition, the Master Artists are professional artists with excellent credentials and years of teaching experience.
 All participants take all three master classes which are fun introductions to each area.
 Participants stay on campus.
 The program takes place about five days prior to New Student Orientation, depending upon the start date confirmed by NSO organizers.
 No part of New Student Orientation will be missed.

 Each year, we receive more applications for the program than there are spaces available.
-Participants will be selected based upon a careful review of the applications (being accepted April 11th through June 13th).
+Participants will be selected based upon a careful review of the applications (applications for 2016 Pre-Orientation Programs are no longer open).
 Each application is reviewed and rated by the staff and student leaders of the program and a consensus is reached.
-After selections are made, every applicant will be notified of their status on June 20th.
 Those invited to participate will need to promptly complete registration forms and submit payment.
 Students may apply to other pre-orientation programs as well and then decide which program to attend based upon their selection status.

 Cost of Program